mlearnfab/web/_sources/faq.md

 ---

+**Q.** *Are the sessions recorded?*

+**A.** Member sessions are recorded.
+Members will also be able access a catalog of learning videos as they get developed.

+---

 **Q.** *How is this different from other online courses?*

-**A.** Learning science has established that the optimal way to learn, especially complex topics, is "active learning" in a supportive community of fellow learners.
+**A.** Learning science has established that the optimal way to learn, especially complex topics, is "active learning" and "collaborative learning" in a supportive community of fellow learners.
+The curriculum is being designed so that you are learning together with others.
 As an alumnus, you will also be developing a professional network of highly talented individuals around the globe.

 ---

 **Q.** *How do I enroll?*

-**A.** To enroll in Python I, go to the mlearnfab [moodle web site](https://mlfab.moodlecloud.com).
+**A.** To enroll in the formal path, go to the mlearnfab [moodle web site](https://mlfab.moodlecloud.com).
 Click on "Create new account" at the bottom.
 After you have created the new account, email mlearnfab@gmail.com.
 You will then receive instructions (within 24 hours) on how to get started.

 ---

 **Q.** *Do I need to share my personal information?*